alchemyplatform/aa-sdk/site/getting-started/setup.md

 In this guide, we initialized an `AlchemySmartAccountClient` with the `aa-alchemy` package to send a UO.
 However, you can do a lot more with Account Kit and its many packages.

-1. To learn more about the different packages and their use cases, check out the [Packages Overview](/packages/) page.
+1. To learn more about the different packages and their use cases, check out the [Packages overview](/packages/) page.

 2. To learn about the end-to-end process of integrating smart accounts in your applications, check out the section on [Smart Accounts](/smart-accounts/).

 3. To learn about the `owner` field on your smart account, check out the section on [Choosing a Signer](/signers/choosing-a-signer) to own the smart account.

-4. To learn more about different User Operations you can send with different `target` and `data` fields in the `sendUserOperation` function above, look at our [How to Send a User Operation](/using-smart-accounts/send-user-operations) guide for an example using NFT mints.
+4. To learn more about different User Operations you can send with different `target` and `data` fields in the `sendUserOperation` function above, look at our [How to send a User Operation](/using-smart-accounts/send-user-operations) guide for an example using NFT mints.

-5. To explore more ways to use Account Kit, check out the many step-by-step guides, such as [How to Sponsor Gas for a User Operation](/using-smart-accounts/sponsoring-gas/gas-manager) or [How to Fetch Smart Account Data](/using-smart-accounts/enhanced-apis/nft).
+5. To explore more ways to use Account Kit, check out the many step-by-step guides, such as [How to sponsor gas for a UserOperation](/using-smart-accounts/sponsoring-gas/gas-manager) or [How to fetch a Smart Account's NFTs](/using-smart-accounts/enhanced-apis/nft).

 6. To see Account Kit in action, check out our [Demos](/overview/demos).